March 11, 2026

 After leaving religious life, Margaret’s administrative and technical talents led her to work at the Jet Propulsion Laboratory and later in information technology at Digital Wizards in San Diego.

 Margaret lived for a number of years with her companion, Mary Pickering, in Mission Bay and was active in litigation with the City of San Diego over eminent domain actions affecting their mobile home park.
 Later she moved to Borrego Springs intending a quieter life of reading, contemplation, and prayer.
-Instead, she quickly became deeply involved in parish life and soon became synonymous with the St. Barnabas community.
+Instead, she quickly became deeply involved in parish life and soon became closely identified with the St. Barnabas community.

-In the last couple of years her health declined, and she moved to a care facility in San Marcos.
-Those who knew Margaret remember her quiet but sharp intellect, keen wit, and deep spiritual insight.
+In the last couple of years, her health declined, and she moved to a care facility in San Marcos.
+Even as her body grew weaker, those around her continued to speak of her strength, loyalty, intelligence, and faithful presence.

 She is survived by many family members, friends, and parishioners whose lives she touched.